bitpay/bitcore/packages/bitcore-node/README.md

 npm run node
 ```

-Bitcore will begin using your blockchain nodes to synchronize it's own database so that you can use standardized queries to get data from each of your supported blockchains.
+Bitcore will begin using your blockchain nodes to synchronize its own database so that you can use standardized queries to get data from each of your supported blockchains.

 ## API Documentation